FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/what-to-know-about-the-future-of-digital-public-infrastructure-in-five-minutes.md

 _The Decentralists, a twitter space series hosted by Filecoin Foundation speaks with top minds at the intersection of Dweb and technology created for real world applications._

 Filecoin Foundation Senior Fellow [Danny O’Brien](https://twitter.com/mala) spoke with [Ethan Zuckerman](https://twitter.com/EthanZ), a professor at the University of Massachusetts at Amherst, about the future of digital public infrastructure and how communities can govern their own digital spaces.
-Stream the full episode [here](https://twitter.com/FilFoundation/status/1629225134308433922?s=20), and check out the highlights below:
+[Watch the full conversation on Twitter](https://twitter.com/FilFoundation/status/1629225134308433922?s=20), and check out the highlights below:

 ### The Importance of Community Involvement in Shaping Digital Spaces